cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - The Secude cryptographic random number generator allows to gather entropy by mouse moves and keyboard entries.
-    This is the default, when calling it the first time, because it shows, that you need a random source in order to get good random data. (xxx)
+    This is the default, when calling it the first time, because it shows, that you need a random source in order to get good random data.
   - 3-D visualization of big sets of random numbers with the rendering engine from OpenQVis.